WilsonPercival/WilsonPercival/color variables bug/color_variables_bug_r298b.md

 ## Problem description

-The "lol" variable in the second line is blue, not green.
+The `lol` variable in the second line is blue, not green.

 ## Attach a .c3p